 - 4. Read Chapter 3 License Management on page 15. - 5.
 See 1.3 After Installation on page 10.

-1.2.2 Installing on a Windows System
+1.2.2 Installing an Evaluation or LM Version on a Windows System

 Depending on your version of Windows and where you want to install these files, your user account may or may not require administrator privileges.